lucascortes/SwiftUnitTesting/README.md

 `Swift` is a clean, safe and modern language that helps us build much better code in many ways.
 But testing is a dark corner in that new world that is often left forgotten.
 My aim with this article is to show all the different approaches I found while working with Objective-C and Swift.

-`Objective-C` provides a flexible and vast way of working with classes, allowing easy creation of stubs, mocks, and method swizzling.
-There are also widely used tools like OCMock and Expecta that work exclusively with objc to make testing extremely easy.
+`Objective-C` provides a flexible and vast way of working with classes, allowing easy creation of *stubs*, *mocks*, and *method swizzling*.
+There are also widely used tools like *OCMock* and *Expecta* that work exclusively with objc to make testing extremely easy.
 So basically, with objc, developers have the tools they need to create their test suite.

 ###The (tough) transition